concord-consortium/wise-cookbooks/README.md

 ### Refs: ###

 * [wise-cookbooks][wise-cookbooks] This project.
 A simple set of chef cookbooks.
 (Only vagrant main and wise4 are used.)
+* [wise-chef][wise-chef] Consumes this librian repo.
+Can be used to setup a wise4 development environment on ec2 servers.
 *  [wise4-vagrant][wise4-vagrant] The old system for deploying to vagrant.
 The wise4-ec2 branch
-* [wise-chef][wise-chef] Consumes this librian repo.
-Should be combined with [wise-cloud][wise-cloud] to produce final step development environment.
 * [Librarian][librarian] use git to distribute chef cookbooks.
 * [Wise Developers git repository][WISE Github]